Skip to Content

 • Landfill – your county landfill may have a ‘second chance’ store on the property where they divert gently used materials for sale to the public rather than burying them in the landfill itself.

-Next, the top layer of roofing for the coop came from some friend who had just shingled their house.
+Next, the top layer of roofing for the coop came from some friends who had just shingled their house.
 As luck would have it, there were just enough extra shingles for us to finish off the top of the coop.
-(Our upcycled chicken coop is slowly becoming a reality).

 With the exterior complete, we then visited a local eco-thrift store.
-We sorted through various materials and ultimately selected a shower rod which would become a roost, a shower door handle which would become the main coop door handle, laminate peel-n-stick flooring to cover the floor of the coop, carabiners for the door latches, and then some egg-n-dart trim for a nice finishing touch below the lid of exterior access to the nest boxes.
+We sorted through various materials and ultimately selected a shower rod which would become a roosting bar, a shower door handle which would become the front door handle, laminate peel-n-stick flooring to cover the floor of the coop for easy cleaning, carabiner clips for the door latches, and then some egg-n-dart trim for a nice finishing touch below the lid of exterior access to the nest boxes.

-In the end, we spent about $100 dollars to construct a 6′ x 8′ chicken coop (with storage area), and an attached 8′ x 10′ chicken run.
-Most of the money went towards the hardware cloth for the chicken run and the 2″ x 4″s used to finish framing the coop as well as the entire run.
+In the end, we spent about $100 dollars to construct a 6′ x 8′ chicken coop (with extra space for storage), and an attached 8′ x 10′ chicken run which is plenty of room for our number of chickens.
+Most of the money went towards the chicken wire and hardware cloth for the chicken run and the 2″ x 4″s used to finish framing the coop as well as the entire run.
+Chicken wire and hardware cloth can be purchased at your local hardware store.

 DIY Chicken Coop Plans - Free